Climate change

 Research & Development

 Our business is well placed to take advantage of the inevitable electrification of energy as we transition towards a low carbon economy.
-Opportunities for expansion into electric vehicle charging and other low carbon solutions such as smart home tech.
+Opportunities for expansion into electric vehicle charging and other low carbon solutions such as smart home technology.

 Operations